mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 +3 1d3+2 1d3+1 +

 12 Extremely devout.
-Psionic powers are fundamental to the order’s belief system.
+Psionic powers are fundamental to the order's belief system.
 All members are trained.

 +4 1d3+2 1d3+2 +